bbessemer/dta/ALGORITHM.md

     and the process repeats from Step 4 onward.

 The security of the protocol comes from the fact that no information which can be used to authenticate the user is ever transmitted over the network or stored on the server.
-There is nothing an attacker can do, short of changing the programming of the server (which will have to be guarded against by other means), or gaining access to the client device (which it is the user's responsiblitity to prevent),
+There is nothing an attacker can do to fake authentication, short of changing the programming of the server (which will have to be guarded against by other means), guessing the authentication token or private key (which can be prevented with a good random number generator), breaking the encryption by brute force (which, with a decent key length, is impossible), or gaining access to the client device (which it is the user's responsiblitity to prevent).
+The user is in complete control of his own security.